FREE U.S. SHIPPING ON ALL POSTER ORDERS — MUSEUM-QUALITY PRINTS

 TL;DR — For Collectors

-• Founded 1955 by wheelwright Alois Rohrmoser in Wagrain, Austria—started with just 40 pairs of hand-carved wooden skis
+• Founded: 1955 by wheelwright Alois Rohrmoser in Wagrain, Austria — started with just 40 pairs of hand-carved wooden skis

-• Peak production 800,000+ pairs annually (early 1990s); survived 1994 insolvency through Amer Sports acquisition
+• Signature Eras: Peak production 800,000+ pairs annually (early 1990s); survived 1994 insolvency through Amer Sports acquisition

-• Iconic innovations: Atomic Figl short ski (1982-2007), ARC Technology (1990s), Doubledeck (2008), Redster racing line (2013)
+• Collector Notes: Iconic innovations: Atomic Figl short ski (1982–2007), ARC Technology (1990s), Doubledeck (2008), Redster racing line (2013)

 As ATOMIC celebrates its 70th anniversary in 2025, the brand's journey from a tiny Austrian workshop to a global powerhouse in skiing innovation stands as one of the most compelling stories in ski history.
 The story begins in 1955 in the heart of the Austrian Alps, in the small town of Wagrain, where a 23-year-old wheelwright named Alois Rohrmoser decided to try his hand at making skis.